So far we've covered the main interaction types and how they are priced, but where are the balances stored? And how are they accounted for?

 - When an NFT is minted, GET is assigned to that NFT from the Relayer Silo to cover the basic ticket lifecycle.
 This is known as the NFT 'fuel tank' and will fund all interactions within the basic end-to-end.

-- Upsell interactions would be funded from the relayer address balance atomically.
+- Premium interactions would be funded from the relayer address balance atomically.

 These two balances to fund interactions will be referred to as the NFT Backpack and the Relayer Silo.